Academic year: India

-In north India, the typical summer vacation runs from mid-May to the end of June, school starting from July 1 usually.
+In North India, the typical summer vacation runs from mid-May to the end of June, with school usually starting on July 1.

-Navaratri break is usually for 10 days, and Dusherra lies in the middle.
+In North India, Navaratri break is usually for 10 days, and Dussehra lies in the middle.

-Christmas holidays are not usually given, however, some schools combine the Christmas holidays with the winter break.
-Schools in Uttar Pradesh give a holiday on Charan Singh's birth anniversary, and that's when the winter break starts for some.
-For some other schools the winter break starts on 28 December, and usually ends on the second weekend of the new year.
+Christmas holidays are not usually given; however, some schools combine the Christmas holidays with the winter break.
+Schools in Uttar Pradesh give a holiday on Charan Singh's birth anniversary, and that is when the winter break starts for some.
+For some other schools, the winter break starts on 28 December and usually ends on the second weekend of the new year.